AdrianHavengaBennett/terming-for-learning/README.md

 Create new term | Form loads and, upon completion and save, user's terms presented with new term added | PASS Edit term | Form loads with current category name and, upon completion and save, user's terms presented | PASS Save term | Clones term, changes id, and populates saved_by to generate saved list.
-User's saved terms presented | PASS Search saved terms/categories | If term/category is in database, loads term/category; if not, "not found" message displayed | PASS
+User's saved terms presented | PASS Save term | All of the above plus updates in further readings list | PASS Search saved terms/categories | If term/category is in database, loads term/category; if not, "not found" message displayed | PASS
 Delete term | Confirmation of deletion and, upon confirming, deletes term | PASS Delete profile | Confirmation of deletion and, upon confirming, deletes user and all terms/categories associated with username | PASS